 Other professions to consider

-Though these careers may have no direct link to faith, many graduates with a theology degree seek to become healthcare administrators, health care workers (with additional education), administrators in higher education, or retreat facilitators or administrators.
+Though these careers may have no direct link to faith, many graduates with a theology degree seek to become healthcare administrators, healthcare workers (with additional education), administrators in higher education, or retreat facilitators or administrators.

 9 Employers Who Look for a Theology Degree